saba-phoenix/language-translation-evaluation-by-playing-telephone/readme.md

 # Evaluating Language Translation Models by Playing Telephone (EMNLP 2025)

-This repository contains code, data preparation utilities, and evaluation scripts for our paper.
+This repository contains code, data preparation utilities, trained models and evaluation scripts for our long paper published in the EMNLP 2025 Main Conference: _“Evaluating Language Translation Models by Playing Telephone.”_

 ## Trained Models